-- Check the LPS website (lps.org) and the LPS Network.
+- · Check the LPS website (LPS.org).

 - Broadcast:

 - Spectrum channel 1303

 - Allo channel 23

 - Kinetic channel 1080

 - LNKTV in the AppleTV and Roku app store

-LPS Social Media: Follow LPS on Facebook, Twitter and Instagram.
+LPS Social Media: Follow LPS on Facebook, X (formerly Twitter), Instagram and YouTube.

 LPS Updates is an electronic newsletter that updates community members about what's happening at Lincoln Public Schools.
-Go to our website to subscribe: lps.orq.
+Go to our website to subscribe: LPS.org.

-The LPS website-lps.org-has an incredible variety of information about the district.
+The LPS website-LPS.org-has an incredible variety of information about the district.